dij0s/PETAL/thesis/bachelor_thesis.typ

 Besides that, it had been requested that the user interface has a map showcasing the assessed data points within the municipality as well as for the AI to be able to _remember_ the user's preferences and past interactions to have the answer better fit what the user expects.

 These requirements are summarized in the #ref(<requirements_table>):

+Ongoing weekly evaluations with supervisors led to the identification of additional needs, which progressively refined and improved the system to better support energy planning and enhance user experience.

+As these requirements established the basis for the project, the next section presents the design and implementation details of the solution.
+#pagebreak()
 #show table.cell.where(y: 0): strong
 #show figure: set block(breakable: true)

 #set table(stroke: (x, y) => {
   if x == 0 {
     (right: 0.7pt + black)